 Surely there must be more to Stephen King’s acclaimed work than a meandering walk through the vast desert, I thought.
 How wrong I was to have dismissed the story this early on, and thankful I am to have persisted.
 I write on with minimal spoilers, in hopes that you yourself might embark on this journey towards The Dark Tower.

 What lies at The Dark Tower, you might ask?
 That I cannot tell.
 What you can learn however, is who to follow.
 In The Drawing of the Three, Roland Deschain of Gilead finds his ka-tet in ex-heroin addict Eddie Dean, troubled child Jake Chambers and afflicted lady Susannah.
 He draws death and danger too, in search of the elusive Man in Black.

-Continue reading “Book Review: The Dark Tower”
+Continue reading “Book Review: The Dark Tower by Stephen King”

 Bag of Bones (Stephen King, 1999) – Plagued with unending nightmares and a writer’s block, widowed novelist Mike Noonan visits the western Maine summerhouse of his nightmares to confront secrets of an uncertain past.